-- If the Replication Agent uses Replication Server version 15.0 features, it must use LTL version 700 and connect to Replication Server version 15.0 or later. - If the Replication Agent uses Replication Server version 12.6 features, it must use LTL version 500 and connect to Replication Server version 12.6 or later.
+- If the Replication Agent uses Replication Server version 15.1 features, it must use LTL version 710 and connect to Replication Server version 15.1 or later. - If the Replication Agent uses Replication Server version 15.0 features, it must use LTL version 700 and connect to Replication Server version 15.0 or later.

-- If the Replication Agent uses Replication Server version 12.5 features, it must use LTL version 400 and connect to Replication Server version 12.5 or later. - If the Replication Agent uses Replication Server version 12.x features, it must use LTL version 300 and connect to Replication Server version 12.x or later. - If the Replication Agent uses Replication Server version 11.5 features, it must use LTL version 200 and connect to Replication Server version 11.5 or later. - If the Replication Agent uses Replication Server version 11.0 features, it must use LTL version 103 and connect to Replication Server version 11.0 or later. - If the Replication Agent uses Replication Server 10.1.1 features, it must use LTL version 102 and connect to Replication Server version 10.1.1 or later. - If the Replication Agent uses Replication Server 10.1 features, it must use LTL version 101 and connect to Replication Server version 10.1 or later. - If the Replication Agent uses only Replication Server 10.0 features, it can use LTL 100 and can connect to any Replication Server.
+- If the Replication Agent uses Replication Server version 12.6 features, it must use LTL version 500 and connect to Replication Server version 12.6 or later. - If the Replication Agent uses Replication Server version 12.5 features, it must use LTL version 400 and connect to Replication Server version 12.5 or later. - If the Replication Agent uses Replication Server version 12.x features, it must use LTL version 300 and connect to Replication Server version 12.x or later. - If the Replication Agent uses Replication Server version 11.5 features, it must use LTL version 200 and connect to Replication Server version 11.5 or later. - If the Replication Agent uses Replication Server version 11.0 features, it must use LTL version 103 and connect to Replication Server version 11.0 or later. - If the Replication Agent uses Replication Server 10.1.1 features, it must use LTL version 102 and connect to Replication Server version 10.1.1 or later. - If the Replication Agent uses Replication Server 10.1 features, it must use LTL version 101 and connect to Replication Server version 10.1 or later. - If the Replication Agent uses only Replication Server 10.0 features, it can use LTL 100 and can connect to any Replication Server.